PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Is Chocolate Bayou affected by boat traffic?

 Minimal boat traffic compared to nearby Galveston Bay.
 Occasional airboat in extreme upper reaches and some bay boats near Chocolate Bay entrance.
 Most of the bayou is too shallow for power boats, making it a kayaker's paradise.
+You can fish in peace without constant wakes disrupting the fish.

 What's the biggest fish caught in Chocolate Bayou?